sfaber34/viem-get-block-number-tutorial/README.md

 ## Writing the Script 📝

 ➕ Now we're ready to start adding code!
-Open `getBlockNumber.js` and add this line to the top of the file to import viem:
+Open `getBlockNumber.js` and add this line to the top of the file to import the viem library:

 ```js
 import { createPublicClient, http } from "viem";